 The Oklahoma Legislature is in session and OIADA is monitoring several bills on behalf of the OIADA Members.
 Following is list of some of the bills we are currently watching.
-Particularly the catalytic converter bills HB3005, HB4373, and HB4375.
 We urge you to contact your representative.

 Legislative Bill Search:

 >Insert Bill #